 These three terms are often heard frequently in the industry, and while their meanings share some similarities, they also mean different things.
-In this article will cover the following topics that will give you a clear understanding of the meaning, application and skills required to become data scientist, Big Data specialist and data analyst, and other topics in detail too, including:
+This article will give you a clear understanding of the meaning, application and skills required to become data scientist, Big Data specialist and data analyst, and other topics in detail too.

 Let’s begin with understanding what these concepts are.

 |Looking forward to becoming a Data Scientist?
 Check out the Data Scientist Course and get certified today.|

 Dealing with unstructured and structured data, data science is a field that comprises everything that is related to data cleansing, preparation, and analysis.